j3k0/cordova-plugin-purchase/api/classes/CdvPurchase.Logger.md

 ▸ **logCallbackException**(`context`, `err`): `void`

-Add warning logs on a console describing an exceptions.
+Add warning logs on a console describing an exception.

 This method is mostly used when executing user registered callbacks.